ml5js/ml5-library/docs/api-LSTM.md

   ```
   > Generates content base on the seed given.
 Returns ...

-  > `options` -  An object specifying the input parameters of seed, length and temperature.
+  `options` -  An object specifying the input parameters of seed, length and temperature.
 Defaults to `{ seed: 'a', length: 20, temperature: 0.5}`.

-  > `callback` - A function to be called once the model has generated content.
+  `callback` - A function to be called once the model has generated content.

   ```javascript
   .loadCheckpoints(path)
   ```
   > Loads the corresponding checkpoints of the model.
 This method is run when constructing the class.

+  `path` - The model to load.

   ```javascript
   .loadVocab(path)
   ```
-  >Loads the corresponding vocabulary of the model.
+  > Loads the corresponding vocabulary of the model.
 This method is run when constructing the class.

+  `path` - The model to load.

 ## Source

 [/src/Lstm/index.js](https://github.com/ITPNYU/p5-deeplearn-js/blob/master/src/Lstm/index.js)